1357koushik/Discord-Bot-Python/README.md

-Pixel Bot is a Discord bot created using python.
+Pixel Bot is a Discord bot created using python level system using sql.